Foundation Models in Robotics: A Comprehensive Review of Methods, Models, Datasets, Challenges and Future Research Directions: Introduction

 The remainder of the manuscript is organized as follows: Section \ref{sec:literature} outlines the adopted methodology for reviewing the relevant literature.
 Section \ref{sec:Evolution} describes the evolution in robotic FM research and indicates the most widely adopted models.
 Section \ref{sec:Taxonomy} delineates the criteria used for analyzing the literature, as well as the resulting categories of robotic FM methods structured in the form of a taxonomy.
 Sections \ref{sec:fm_types}-\ref{sec:app_domains} discuss in detail the various categories of robotic FM approaches, taking into account the type of the employed FM, the nature of the underlying NN architecture, the adopted learning paradigm, the learning stage at which knowledge is integrated to the FM, the performed robotic task, and the selected application domain, respectively.
-Section \ref{sec:Datasets} reviews the publicly available datasets for training and evaluating robotic FM methods.
+Section \ref{sec:Datasets} reviews the publicly available datasets for training and evaluating robotic FM methods, organized into the main recurring dataset families, along with their typical uses and current gaps.
 Sections \ref{sec:challenges} and \ref{sec:future_directions} discuss the current challenges and future research directions in the field, correspondingly, while Section \ref{sec:Conclusion} concludes the paper.